tomcam/appscripting/docs/sssidebar.md

 * From the **File** menu, choose **New**, then **HTML file**.

-## Attach an action to a button with Google Apps Script
+## Attach an action to a button using jQuery